Avian influenza viruses are restricted and prohibited matter under the Biosecurity Act 2014.

 Queensland bird owners are reminded to have good biosecurity measures in place at all times to reduce the risk of diseases being introduced or spread.

-If you suspect avian influenza in birds within Queensland, contact us immediately on 13 25 23 (business hours) or the Emergency Animal Disease Watch Hotline on 1800 675 888 (after hours).
+If you suspect avian influenza in birds within Queensland, contact us immediately on 13 25 23 (business hours) or the Emergency Animal Disease Hotline on 1800 675 888 (after hours).

 Veterinarians can submit suitable samples from birds exhibiting clinical signs suggestive of avian influenza virus infection to Biosecurity Sciences Laboratory for avian influenza testing.